zer2/fantasy-basketball-optimizer/about/auctions.md

 It should be noted that even if all of this theory is perfect and quantifies player value perfectly, just having this information available does not guarantee a good auction: if a bidder always pays full money for each of their picks, they won't have an above-average team even in theory.

 One way to make a good team is to target players that have high auction values according to H-score versus what others are willing to pay, which could perhaps be inferred from typical auction values or the static Z-score procedure.
 Even then, there are many additional dimensions to auction drafting: the very best auction drafters know how to use psychology to get good deals on the players they want or bump up the prices of players that they are not interested in.
-Perfecting auction drafting is difficult, and goes far beyond the mathematics of player value.
+Perfecting auction drafting is difficult, and goes far beyond the mathematics discussed here